netdata/developer-relations/engagement-handbook.md

 Netdata started as an open-source project back in 2016 and since then we have only gone upwards.
 Community and open-source are in our DNA, having amassed a community of loyal fans that no money can buy.

+The Community provides a trusted environment for our users, developers, and partners to get answers, share ideas, collaborate, and learn best practices to help make their time with us as successful as possible.
+Our employees play a very important role in the success of Netdata Community by welcoming new members, contributing helpful content, and building trusted relationships.

 This is unique and enormously valuable.
 It is our duty to maintain this great tradition and grow the community in any way possible.

 The community provides us with: